xiujk71/maplelegends-client-scripts/README.md

-# Script for unofficial Maplelegends Client
+# Script for unofficial MapleLegends Client

 To set it up follow steps below:
 - Clone this repo locally